top of page

 • Compact language cannot be changed.
 It requires a "qualifying national exam" or "substantial equivalency" enshrined for the Bachelors, Masters, and Clinical level exams.
 This means ASWB exams.

 • Social workers can only get a Compact license if they live in a Compact state.
-So any concerns about obtaining DC Compact licenses would only apply to social workers who are DC residents.
+So any concerns about obtaining DC Compact licenses would only apply to social workers who are also DC residents.

 bottom of page